Soteriology

 Redemption vs Salvation

-- Salvation: The subjective application of redemption to each individual through grace, faith, and sacraments.
+Redemption refers to what Christ accomplished for all humanity on the Cross—the objective work of atonement.
+Salvation, by contrast, denotes the subjective application of redemption to each individual through grace, faith, and sacraments.

 The Nature of Justification